Investing

 1. Look for Companies That Dominate a Niche

-Thiel sees companies that can identify and dominate a niche as poised for success.
-“The most successful companies make the core progression – to first dominate a specific niche and then scale to adjacent markets – a part of their founding narrative,” he says.
-In other words, the best companies first fill a specific demand and then expand from there.
+Thiel views niche dominance as essential for success.
+“The most successful companies make the core progression – to first dominate a specific niche and then scale to adjacent markets – a part of their founding narrative,” he explains.
+The strongest companies establish themselves in targeted markets before expanding outward.

 2. Monopoly Businesses are Exceptional

-Thiel emphasizes the importance of “monopoly” businesses in much the same way that investors like Warren Buffett talk about the importance of moats.
-As Thiel puts it, “every business is successful exactly to the extent that it does something that others cannot do.
+Thiel champions “monopoly” businesses much like investors such as Warren Buffett emphasize competitive moats.
+“Every business is successful exactly to the extent that it does something that others cannot do.
 Monopoly is, therefore, not a pathology or an exception.
-Monopoly is the condition of every successful business.”
+Monopoly is the condition of every successful business,” Thiel argues.

 peter thiel 1

-Thiel goes one step further in explaining why businesses that have a deep moat are so successful.
-He points out that “in perfect competition, a business is so focused on today’s margins that it can’t possibly plan for a long-term future.
+Thiel elaborates on why moat-protected businesses excel: “In perfect competition, a business is so focused on today’s margins that it can’t possibly plan for a long-term future.
 Only one thing can allow a business to transcend the daily brute struggle for survival: monopoly profits.”

 3. Focus on Products

-Thiel states it this way: “I’m nervous about people who say they want to be an entrepreneur.
+“I’m nervous about people who say they want to be an entrepreneur.
 That’s like saying I want to be rich or I want to be famous.
-You don’t want to be starting a business for the sake of it, but because there is a problem that cannot be solved in existing structures.”
+You don’t want to be starting a business for the sake of it, but because there is a problem that cannot be solved in existing structures,” Thiel observes.

 4. Don’t Chase Past Innovations